By Joanne Jeffries. Last Updated 21st September 2021. Welcome to this guide on Edinburgh airport accident claims.

 The stairs, escalators, lifts and travellators in an airport will see near-constant use and heavy footfall, consequently, they can develop potentially dangerous faults and damage if they are not regularly serviced and maintained.
 Travellators, lifts and escalators contain moving parts that could snag long hair, loose items of clothing and cause someone to get stuck, this could cause serious injuries.
 If they break down and come to a sudden stop, or if they are uneven or judder then people using them could suffer falling injuries.
 There is especially a risk when it comes to escalators and stairs, as an accident with one of these due to disrepair could cause someone to fall and suffer serious injuries.
 Stairwells must be checked regularly for any signs that the bannisters or flooring have become loose or unstable.

-If you suffered an accident on the stairs, escalators or moving walkways in Edinburgh Airport, if it is found that the operators this could be third party contractors failed to ensure the upkeep of the facilities where the accident occurred you maybe able to claim for any harm suffered.
+If you suffered an accident on the stairs, escalators or moving walkways in Edinburgh Airport, if it is found that the operators this could be third party contractors failed to ensure the upkeep of the facilities where the accident occurred you maybe able to make Edinburgh airport accident claims for any harm suffered.

 Airports will often have a transit system in operation to help their passengers get around more quickly and easily.
 This means having shuttle buses, trams or trains running from one part of the airport to another.
 There may well be a transit system running from the car park or nearby hotels to the terminal building, or a transit system to take passengers from the terminal to where their plane is waiting for them at the runway.
 It is not uncommon for airports to have vehicles operating indoors as well, usually electric buggies used for ferrying luggage, assisting passengers or used by staff to get around the terminal complex more quickly.